 Abstract

 Irritable bowel syndrome (IBS) is a lifelong condition with a high prevalence among children and adults.
-As the diet is a frequent factor that triggers the symptoms, it has been assumed that avoiding the consumption of fermentable oligosaccharides, disaccharides and monosaccharides and polyols (FODMAP), the symptoms might be improved.
+As the diet is a frequent factor that triggers the symptoms, it has been assumed that by avoiding the consumption of fermentable oligosaccharides, disaccharides, monosaccharides and polyols (FODMAP), the symptoms might be improved.
 Therefore, in the past decade, low FODMAP diet has been intensively investigated in the management of IBS.
-The capacity of FODMAPs to trigger the symptoms in patients with IBS was related to the stimulation of the mechanoreceptors in the small and large intestine.
-This stimulation appears as response to a combination of increased luminal water (the osmotic effect) and the release of gases (carbon dioxide and hydrogen) due to the fermentation of oligosaccharides and malabsorption of fructose, lactose and polyols.
-Numerous studies have been published regarding the efficacy of a low FODMAP diet compared to a traditional diet in releasing the IBS symptoms in adults, but there are only few studies in children population.
-The aim of this review is to analyze the current data on low FODMAP diet in children with IBS and the effects on the nutritional status and the physiological development, given the fact that it is a restrictive diet.
+The capacity of FODMAPs to trigger the symptoms in patients with IBS was related to the stimulation of mechanoreceptors in the small and large intestine.
+This stimulation appears as a response to a combination of increased luminal water (the osmotic effect) and the release of gases (carbon dioxide and hydrogen) due to the fermentation of oligosaccharides and malabsorption of fructose, lactose and polyols.
+Numerous studies have been published regarding the efficacy of a low FODMAP diet compared to a traditional diet in releasing the IBS symptoms in adults, but there are only a few studies in the juvenile population.
+The aim of this review is to analyze the current data on both low FODMAP diet in children with IBS and the effects on their nutritional status and physiological development, given the fact that it is a restrictive diet.

-Key words: Low fermentable oligosaccharides, disaccharides and monosaccharides and polyols diet in children; Diet; Children; Irritable bowel syndrome; Symptom
+Key words: Low fermentable oligosaccharides; Disaccharides; Monosaccharides; Polyols; Diet; Children; Irritable bowel syndrome; Symptom

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Irritable bowel syndrome (IBS) is one of the most studied entities among the functional gastrointestinal disorders.
-The relationship between fermentable oligosaccharides, disaccharides and monosaccharides and polyols (FODMAP) and gastrointestinal symptoms was demonstrated both in adults and children.
-Published studies showed that a low-FODMAP diet is effective for the management of abdominal pain and bloating sensations in most children and adults with IBS.
-The children’ nutritional status during a long time restrictive FODMAP diet is not sufficiently assessed.
+Core tip: Irritable bowel syndrome is one of the most studied entities among the functional gastrointestinal disorders.
+The relationship between fermentable oligosaccharides, disaccharides, monosaccharides and polyols (FODMAP) and gastrointestinal symptoms was demonstrated both in adults and children.
+Published studies showed that a low-FODMAP diet is effective for the management of abdominal pain and bloating sensations in most children and adults with irritable bowel syndrome.
+The children’s nutritional status during a long time restrictive FODMAP diet is not sufficiently assessed.

 Fodor I, Man SC, Dumitrascu DL.
-Low fermentable oligosaccharides, disaccharides and monosaccharides and polyols diet in children.
+Low fermentable oligosaccharides, disaccharides, monosaccharides, and polyols diet in children.
 World J Clin Cases 2019; In press

 INTRODUCTION

 Irritable bowel syndrome (IBS) is often a chronic condition with a high prevalence in children and adults worldwide.
-Symptoms of IBS have been identified in 8%-25% of children, based on large studies on both schooled and community children, and up to 66% of them will present IBS as adults[1].
-Using the Rome III criteria, studies concluded that there is an approximately similar prevalence of IBS in children, in different geographical settings[1].
+Symptoms of IBS have been identified in 8%-25% of children, based on large studies on both schooled and community children, and up to 66% of them will present with IBS as adults[1].
+Using the Rome III criteria, studies concluded that there is approximately a similar prevalence of IBS in children in different geographical settings[1].
 In the Mediterranean area of Europe, the prevalence is 4% in the age group 4-10 years and 5.6% in the 11-18 years age group[2].
-In United States, the IBS prevalence in children was established using parental report and ranged from 2.8 to 5.1%[3,4], whereas in Colombia the prevalence was of 4.8%[5] and 5.4% in Sri Lanka[6].
-In contrast, the prevalence of pediatric IBS in China, Nigeria and Turkey is very high, 13.25%[7], 16%[8] and respectively 22.6%[9], may be due to a different interpretation of the gastroenterological symptoms between different cultures[10].
+In the United States, the IBS prevalence in children was established using parental reports, and ranged from 2.8% to 5.1%[3,4], whereas in Colombia the prevalence was of 4.8%[5], and in Sri Lanka it was 5.4%[6].
+In contrast, the prevalence of pediatric IBS in China, Nigeria and Turkey is very high, at 13.25%[7], 16%[8] and 22.6%, respectively[9], which may be due to a different interpretation of the gastroenterological symptoms among different cultures[10].

-IBS is defined based on the criteria established by the Rome Foundation IV, as an abdominal discomfort or pain, associated with defecation or disordered defecation, for at least 2 mo prior to diagnosis[11].
+IBS is defined, based on the criteria established by the Rome Foundation IV, as an abdominal discomfort or pain associated with defecation or disordered defecation for at least 2 mo prior to diagnosis[11].